Top universities in Ireland 2021 | Top Universities

 Image: William Murphy on Flickr

-Kicking off our list of the best universities in Ireland is the Technological University of Dublin (TU Dublin), placing 801-1000 globally.
-TU Dublin is Ireland’s first Technological University, founded in 2019.
-The school boasts a high employment rate, with 93 percent of its students in employment or further higher education within nine months of graduating.
+Kicking off our list of the best universities in Ireland is the Technological University of Dublin (TU Dublin), ranked 851-900 globally.
+TU Dublin is one of Ireland’s first technological universities, founded in 2019.
+The school specialises in STEM fields.

 7. Maynooth University